ArthurReVit/my-excuse-app/server/README.md

 ## Description:

-This will be a pretty basic python flask app made just to practice the basics of python and flask.
+This will be a pretty basic python flask API made just to practice the basics of python and flask.

 ## Latest commit:

-## 21/02/2025:
+## 22/02/2025:

-- Merge testing branch with master
+- Added CORS to the app

 ### Project Documentation